ipz1337/portfolio/README.md

-# Your App Name
+# Callum.Systems Portfolio
 ## Description

-This is a brief description of your application.
 It's an Express.js application that uses various middleware for functionality such as CORS, sessions, body parsing, cookie parsing, and compression.
 It also includes a logger and DDoS protection.

 ## Getting Started